Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 Petunias and hydrangeas are two fantastic flower choices for this design.
 To offer green all year round, you should sprinkle in a little evergreen here and there.

-For a perfect finish, the flowers in the flower bed and the window box should match.
+The flowers in the flower bed and the window box should match for a perfect finish.

 26. Evergreen Borders with a Pop of Color